uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 ![](../img/cohort-add-attribute.png)

 Select “Greater or Equal To”.
-In this specific case we added Heart Failure concept set and entered value "2".
+In this specific case, we added the Heart Failure concept set and entered the value "2".
 Here, we are saying to include anyone who has any entry-criteria-events two or more times (e.g., experiences 2 or more heart failure events.)
-This will allow for the collection of data from the Observation table of the MVP harmonization database.
+This will allow for the collection of data from the Observation table of the MVP database.

 ![](../img/cohort-attrib-value.png)